anirudh309/How-to-get-a-business-laon-/README.md

 - **GST-Linked Financing:** Leverage your GST invoices for better loan offers.
 - **Transparent & Flexible:** No hidden charges, with customizable loan amounts.

-For more details, visit [our blog](https://finagg.in/blogs/index.php/2025/02/05/business-loan/) and explore how FinAGG can help grow your business.
+For more details, visit [Easy business loan for samll busiensses](https://finagg.in/blogs/index.php/2025/02/05/business-loan/) and explore how FinAGG can help grow your business.

 ---